jackmanuel/discord-tts-soundboard/README.md

 - **Deleting Sounds**: Use `%deletesound <name>` or `%rmsound <name>` to remove a sound (requires administrator permissions).

 All sounds are stored in the `soundboard` directory in .opus format.

+### Join/Leave Sounds

+The bot supports custom join and leave sounds for each user:

+- **Setting Sounds**: Use `%setjoinsound <name>` or `%setleavesound <name>` to set a sound that will play when you join or leave a voice channel.
+- **Removing Sounds**: Use `%unsetjoinsound` or `%unsetleavesound` to remove your join or leave sound.
+- **Checking Your Sounds**: Use `%mysounds` to see your currently configured join and leave sounds.

+These settings are saved per user and will persist across bot restarts.
+The sounds are played automatically when you join or leave a voice channel.